By: Zinnia Healing Editorial Staff | Edited By: Rebecca Hill

-Alcoholic nose, or drinker’s nose, is an informal term that refers to an enlarged purple or red nose thought to be caused by chronic alcohol use disorder.
+Alcoholics nose, or drinker’s nose, is an informal term that refers to an enlarged purple or red nose thought to be caused by excessive alcohol consumption.

-The medical term for this condition is rhinophyma, but is “alcoholic nose” really from alcohol abuse?
-While it’s true that chronic alcohol abuse can lead to many health problems, there is no definitive evidence that drinking alcohol causes the so-called alcoholic nose.
+The medical term for this condition is actually called rhinophyma, but is “alcoholic nose” really from alcohol abuse?

-There are several colloquial terms for this condition, including:
+There are several colloquial terms for this appearance of a person’s nose, including:

 - Whiskey nose